 In England and Germany, children's services are provided by a network of agencies.
 These agencies belong to the statutory sector, voluntary sector, and private sector.
 In both countries, legislation places certain key powers and duties relating to children's services with certain statutory bodies.
 In English law, these particular bodies are formally known as children's services authorities.
 In both England and Germany, the bodies in question function at the local authority level.
 Statutory children's services are anchored in local government.
 This may actually involve various tiers of government: parishes, districts, certain towns or cities (in Germany, those so-called 'district-free' ones), or even, for larger cities, individual boroughs.
-Local authorities are public bodies which set up and run other authorities.
-These authorities have two roles.
+Local authorities have two roles.
 Firstly, they have overall responsibility in coordinating the provision of children's services.
+Secondly, they directly provide some services.